 Ann Arbor, Michigan

-At the University of Michigan’s Department of Jazz and Contemporary Improvisation, students receive rigorous training in mainstream jazz, as well as forms of improvisation.
-In addition to several bachelor’s in fine arts degrees available at Michigan, graduate programs are also available.
-In fact, a master of music in improvisation and doctoral in jazz and contemporary improvisation are also offered.
-Undergraduate admission is highly selective, and applicants must demonstrate their skills in jazz through improvisation and a recorded audition.
-The school’s acceptance rate is 23%.
-Also, University of Michigan ranks with U.S. News and World Report as the 24th best national university.
+Students at the University of Michigan’s Department of Jazz and Contemporary Improvisation receive rigorous training in mainstream jazz, among other forms of improvisation.
+The school is selective with a 26% acceptance rate.
+In addition to several bachelor’s in fine arts degrees available at Michigan, the school offers readiness for its master’s degree programs.
+In fact, a master of music in improvisation and doctoral in jazz and contemporary improvisation are among the available graduate programs.
+University of Michigan’s reputation draws a large pool of applicants, and the music programs are highly competitive.
+Michigan is also fully accredited and ranked with U.S. News and World Report as the 23rd best national university in the country.

 Los Angeles, California